chinamike65/hugo-tuolesi/content/book1/book1en.md

 Look at those two people who were complaining about Venerable Atisha.
 Venerable Atisha was also very happy!

-Right now, we haven’t transcended the world, and many things that go beyond the world in Buddhism are inappropriate for us people today.
+Right now, we haven’t yet transcended the world, and many things that go beyond the world in Buddhism are inappropriate for us people today.

 Now we have not yet reached the time to not want wealth, but to use wealth to accumulate blessings and use wealth to support this life.

-But when you transcend, you don’t have to support yourself in this life.
+But when you transcend the world, you don’t have to support yourself in this life.
 Beings in the six realms, the gods, dragons, and eight ministries will support you.
 It’s different!

 The stages of practice are the two processes of world perfection and world transcendence mentioned above.